raycrawford/certifications/home.md

 Exams:
 * 532
-  * Schedule at 8:30AM 8/23; used voucher *A45 - the first of the three pack and the first time I am taking it
+  * Schedule at 8:30AM 8/23; used voucher *A45 - the first of the three pack and the first time I am taking it; as an FYI, I fucked up.
+I should have scheduled 533.
+Now I HAVE to take 532 (rather than 534) if I want a voucher left for the machine learning stuff.